 - A process used in the integrated planning of development proposals, policies and programs or;

-- An activity which identifies, predicts, interprets and communicates information and proposes ameliorative measures, about impacts of a proposed action or development proposal on human health and the well-being of the ecosystem upon which human survival depends.
+- An activity which identifies, predicts, interprets and communicates information and proposes ameliorative measures about the impacts of a proposed action or development proposal on human health and the well-being of the ecosystem upon which human survival depends.

-- EIA should be considered as an aid to improve the decision making process as it seeks public opinion and external knowledge in order to ensure a maximum degree of fairness and balance in the final decision.
+- EIA should be considered an aid to improve the decision-making process.
+It seeks public opinion and external knowledge to ensure maximum fairness and balance in the final decision.

-- The EIA Act (1992) recognized That For a Number of Reasons, The EIA Process May Not Necessarily be Applied in all Development Projects.
+- The EIA Act (1992) recognised that the EIA Process might not be necessary to be applied in all Development Projects for several reasons.
 The Procedural Guidelines Detail The Stages Of The EIA Process, Including The Categorization of Projects Into i, ii And iii.
-Category I Projects Are Those That Require Full EIA Study While Category ii Are Those That May Not Require Full EIA Depending On The Screening Criteria.
+Category I Projects Are Those That Require a Full EIA Study, While Category ii Are Those That May Not Require Full EIA Depending On The Screening Criteria.
 Category iii Projects Are Those That Do Not Require EIA And For Which An Environmental Impact Statement (EIS) And Certificate Shall Be Issued.